venkateshness/SDI_EEG/Readme.md

 `_5_SDI_with_util_functions_individual_graphs.py` computes SDI with the individual graphs, and the `_5_SDI_with_util_functions_consensus_graphs.py` for the group-specific consensus graphs.
 Both use the utility functions from `utility_functions.py`.
 Related stats procedure can be found in `_8_SDI_statistics.py`.

 The above scripts are for the main analysis.
 What follows are for the analysis described in the supplementary material

 ## Inter-subject correlation
 `_10_ISC.py` computes the correlation of cortical activity among subjects using Correlated Component Analysis (CorrCA).
 This script makes use of the utility script `util_5_CorrCA.py`.
 Once estimated, SDI is computed specifically for certain segments in the video and the related script is in `_10_SDI_Strongest_ISC.py`.

 Additionally, SDI compared across frequency bands at the macro-level (Yeo-Krienen networks), script is in `yeo_krienen_network.py`

+INFO: Decoding script runs on older version of NiMare (0.0.14).
+Latest version requires Pandas 2.2.0, for which some part of the code is deprecated.
+I recommend to create a new environment for NiMare 0.0.14.
+Analysis pipeline + Decoding are guaranteed to run without any trouble.